Skip to content

 Trees for the Future graduates 265 farmers from Forest Garden program

-Dakar, Senegal (November 28, 2018) – 265 farming families have successfully revitalized their degraded lands through sustainable farming practices and the Forest Garden Approach, increasing their incomes on average by 400%.
+Dakar, Senegal (November 28, 2018) – In a remarkable achievement, 265 farming families have successfully restored their degraded lands using sustainable farming techniques and the Forest Garden Approach.
+As a result, their incomes have increased by an average of 400%.

-This month, Trees for the Future (TREES) graduated the first two groups of farmers to go through a four-year regenerative agriculture program that teaches farmers to utilize agroforestry practices to drastically increase yields and incomes.
+This month, Trees for the Future (TREES) celebrated a significant milestone by graduating the first two groups of farmers from its four-year regenerative agriculture program.
+This initiative equips farmers with agroforestry practices, enabling them to drastically improve their crop yields and earnings.

 “[Trees for the Future] has given me knowledge, encouragement and also advice,” said Ibrahim Sall, a graduating farmer in Kaffrine. “[Trees for the Future] never gave up.
 I earned something here because of you, so really I am happy to be graduated.”

-Farmers like Ibrahim planted more than 2,500 trees per acre and more than 12 types of vegetables, capturing consistent yields and paydays.
-In total, the farmers planted a combined half a million trees.
+The impact of this program is evident.
+Farmers like Ibrahim have planted over 2,500 trees per acre, along with more than 12 types of vegetables.
+Consequently, they are now experiencing consistent yields and reliable income.
+Altogether, the participating farmers have successfully planted half a million trees.

 “This is an incredible accomplishment for these farmers and for sustainable farming methods,” says TREES Executive Director John Leary.
 “In 2013, we made a conscious decision to go beyond reforestation efforts and implement efficient and effective practices capable of changing lives.
 Graduating these 250 farmers this week is proof that what we’re doing is working.”

-The graduations were community-wide celebrations held in Kaffrine and Koungheul, complete with speeches from local leaders, theatrical performances, music and dancing.
+The graduations were community-wide celebrations in Kaffrine and Koungheul.
+These joyous events featured speeches from local leaders, theatrical performances, music, and dancing, making the moment even more memorable.

-Trees for the Future has planted more than 158 million trees since 1989.
-In the past five years, TREES has formed partnerships with 1,000s of farming families, benefiting more than 40,000 people across six countries in East and West Africa.
+Since its founding in 1989, Trees for the Future has planted more than 158 million trees.
+Moreover, in just the past five years, TREES has partnered with thousands of farming families, positively impacting more than 40,000 people across six countries in East and West Africa.

 ###